skratsch-solutions/skratsch-solutions.github.io/_consulting/work-at-home.md

 weight: 8
 ---

-## Help employees be productive at home or in the office
+## Empowering Productivity: Work from Anywhere

-When companies rapidly shifted to remote work in 2020, people did the best they could to keep business moving forward.
-Today, companies are looking at longer term work-from-home and hybrid solutions, either to save on office space or to simply support remote work.
-Our work-from-home consultations look at:
+As businesses swiftly transitioned to remote work in 2020, adaptability became key.
+Today, companies explore long-term work-from-home and hybrid solutions—whether to optimize office space or facilitate remote work.
+Our work-from-home consultations cover:

-- The hardware and software employees need to work from home
-- How to improve employees collaboration
+- **Hardware and Software Setup**: Equipping employees for efficient remote work.
+- **Collaboration Enhancement**: Strategies to boost teamwork and communication.
-- Ways to thwart cybersecurity threats and risk of data loss
+- **Cybersecurity Measures**: Safeguarding against threats and data loss.
-- Guidance around IT best practices
-- Hybrid and work-from-home IT policies and procedures
+- **Best IT Practices**: Guidance for seamless operations.
+- **Hybrid Policies**: Crafting policies for flexible work arrangements.

-With Skratsch Solutions as your partner, your employees will have the support they need to work from anywhere.
+With Skratsch Solutions by your side, your team can thrive from any location!.

-## Work at home - or anywhere - securely and efficiently
+## Seamless and Secure Work-from-Anywhere Solutions

-Designed for employers with less than 100 employees working at home or in a hybrid work environment, we'll help you transition your team to secure and efficient work at home or hybrid technology and business processes.
+Tailored for employers with fewer than 100 employees operating in a work-from-home or hybrid environment, our services facilitate a smooth transition to efficient and secure remote work processes.

 ### What's Included?

-Seasoned Skratsch Solutions IT Professionals will provide guidance around:
+Our seasoned Skratsch Solutions IT professionals offer expert guidance in the following areas:

-**Work at home office capabilities**
-Are employees using their own laptops and printers?
-What business software do employees need?
-How do they access it?
+1. **Work-at-Home Office Capabilities**:
+   - Assess whether employees are using personal laptops and printers.
+   - Determine the necessary business software and access methods.

-**Business continuity and client support**
+2. **Business Continuity and Client Support**:
-How do employees access community files?
-Who is answering the office phone?
-Are you able to easily serve clients?
+   - Address file access for remote employees.
+   - Ensure seamless client service, even in a distributed setup.

-**Employee productivity**
+3. **Employee Productivity Enhancement**:
-How are you measuring employee productivity?
-Do employees have the tools they need to work efficiently?
+   - Explore tools to measure and optimize productivity.
+   - Equip employees with efficient work solutions.

-**Data security**
+4. **Data Security Measures**:
-How can you ensure protection of your business data and customer contact information?
+   - Safeguard business data and customer information.

+With our support, your team can thrive—whether at home, in the office, or anywhere in between!